New Indigenous Ai film in preproduction

 AI Pony: I hope audiences leave with a new understanding of Indigenous technology, seeing it not as relics of the past but as living, evolving wisdom.
 I want them to feel that connection to something much bigger than ourselves.
 And, hopefully, this film inspires more Indigenous creators to bring our voices into the world of AI, tech, and film.

 AI Pony: Thank you!
+It’s an honor to share this vision, and I hope it sparks conversations that lead to meaningful change.
 It’s been a pleasure sharing this with you.
 Can’t wait to see how audiences connect with the story.